Islands (The Band album): Composition

-"Right as Rain" would later be described by Robertson as possessing a sense of "sophistication" due to the use of major seventh chords and a "light" and "sweet" tone; he also compared the track to the work of Stevie Wonder.
+Due to the circumstances under which it was created, Robert Palmer (writing for the New York Times) describes Islands as the Band's "least pretentious, most off-the-cuff studio album", whose "roughness" makes the album "all the more charming."
+Palmer also notes the increased presence of Hudson, calling him the group's "dominant player" who "add[s] layers of synthesizers and organ and contribut[es] gritty saxophone solos at every turn."
+Robertson said there was a sense of "sophistication" in "Right as Rain" due to the use of major seventh chords and a "light" and "sweet" tone; he also compared the track to the work of Stevie Wonder.
 Peter Aaron, author of The Band FAQ: All That's Left to Know About the Fathers of Americana, likens the track to soft rock bands such as Exile and Ambrosia.
-The song also showcases Hudson's keyboard work as well as a soprano saxophone solo.
-The following track, "Street Walker", has been referred as a "prostitute's lament".
-Aaron describes Robertson's solo as "squealing" with prominent use of pinch harmonics.
+The song also includes Hudson's keyboard work as well as a soprano saxophone solo.
+The following track, "Street Walker", was described by Aaron as a "prostitute's lament".
+Palmer describes Robertson's solo as "stinging", while Aaron notes the prominent use of pinch harmonics.
+Palmer also highlights the track's "aggressive" saxophone, while suggesting that its lyrics may have been inspired by the sex workers' rights organization COYOTE.
 Aaron considers "Let the Night Fall" to be a yacht rock track whose lyrics are a "metaphorical commentary on the group's nocturnal lifestyle".
 Helm takes the lead vocal for a cover of Homer Banks' "Ain't That a Lot of Love", originally released in 1966.
 Robertson felt the song's style was natural for the band, stating: "it was like here's a song that's got our name written all over it… we just had to do it."
 In the liner notes for the album's 2001 reissue, Rob Bowman compares the song to the group's earlier covers album Moondog Matinee (1973).
 "Christmas Must Be Tonight" was inspired by the birth of Robertson's son and contains "crystalline" synthesizer and organ playing from Hudson, which Aaron credits with creating an "appropriately peaceful, reverent air."